About Pancreatic cancer:

 The pancreas is a gland which is located in the abdomen- behind the stomach and in front of the spine.
 Cancer is a class of diseases which is characterized by uncontrollable cell growth, and pancreatic cancer occurs when this uncontrolled cell growth begins in the pancreas.
 Rather than developing into fit, normal pancreas tissue, these atypical cells continue dividing and form masses of tissue called tumors.

-About seventy percent of pancreatic cancers occur in the head of the pancreas, and most of these begin in the ducts that carry the enzymes.
+About seventy percent of pancreatic cancers occur in the head of the pancreas, and most of these begin in the ducts that carry the enzymes making it extremely important to find the right pancreatic cancer cure.

 The exact causes of pancreatic cancer are still unknown, however there are few factors that increase the risk, these are: